-Minorities panel seeks report from Meghalaya government on relocation of Dalit Sikhs
+Relocation of Dalit Sikhs in Shillong: Minorities panel seeks report from Meghalaya government

 Only 350 families residing in the colony have members who are employed at the municipal board, according to The Hindu.
 Therefore, the residents have opposed the government’s decision.

 Sangma’s decision came after a report of a state government-appointed High-Level Committee.
-The panel was formed in June 2018 to look into the demand of the members of Khasi outfits for shifting the Sikhs following violence in the area.
+The panel was formed in June 2018 to look into the demand of the members of Khasi outfits for relocating the Sikhs following violence in the area.

-The violence followed after an argument between a Khasi bus driver and a Sikh resident.
+The violence followed an argument between a Khasi bus driver and a Sikh resident.

 On Monday, Harijan Panchayat Committee secretary Gurjit Singh, who is opposing the government’s decision, said that the High Court too had passed an order in April to maintain status quo and the matter was also under the Supreme Court’s consideration.